Joan Mondale: Joan of Art

-Joan Mondale was a lifelong practitioner, patron, and advocate of the arts, and her nickname 'Joan of Art' was a sincere tribute.
+Joan Mondale was a lifelong practitioner, patron, and advocate of the arts, and her nickname 'Joan of Art' was a tribute.

 An accomplished potter, she studied art at college, and then worked in galleries, before moving to Washington as a Senator's wife in 1964, and led guided tours at the National Gallery of Art.
 In 1972, she wrote a book Politics in Art, examining how political commentary is reflected in artworks.
 Later she regularly gave tours as a guide for friend Ellen Proxmire (the then wife of Wisconsin Democratic Senator William Proxmire)'s company whirl-around.

 Later, as Second Lady, she turned the Vice Presidential Mansion into a showcase of American art, with works by artists including Robert Rauschenberg, Edward Hopper, Louise Nevelson, and Ansel Adams.
 At this time, she also served as chairperson of the Federal Council on the Arts and Humanities.

 As the U.S. Ambassador's wife in Japan, she enthusiastically promoted inter-cultural understanding through art, redecorating the Embassy with American paintings and organising tours with a bi-lingual guide.
 She studied Japanese art, and impressed the Mayor of Kyoto by presenting him with a ceramic bowl she had made herself in the traditional Mashiko style.

 She was the author of Letters From Japan, a collection of essays about life overseas published in 1998.

 Back in Minnesota, Mondale continued to make her own pottery and promote the arts.
 She served on the boards of the Minnesota Orchestra, Walker Art Center, Macalester College and the National Portrait Gallery.
 In 2004, the Textile Center in Minneapolis endowed an exhibition space in her honor, the Joan Mondale Gallery.

 She also served as a member of the Postmaster General's Citizens' Stamp Advisory Committee from 2005 to 2010.